YegorRad/YegorRad/README.md

 I´m Yegor.
 I´ve some exprience working in automation using Siemens PLC´s and now I´m learning robotics at the University of Malaga (UMA)

-- 🔭 I’m currently working on RoboRescue Team at UMA
+- 🔭 I’m currently working at RoboRescue Team at UMA

 <!--
 **YegorRad/YegorRad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.